 The key differences between hang gliding and paragliding

-- Flight: hang gliders are more streamlined and capable of much faster speeds and improved glide ratios as compared to paragliders; due to their slower speed, paragliders can typically land in much smaller fields.
+- Flight: Hang gliders are more streamlined and are capable of much faster speeds, improved glide ratios, and the ability to fly in stronger conditions as compared to paragliders; due to their slower speed, paragliders can typically land in much smaller fields.

 In order to fly for hours and for long distances a glider needs to be able to gain altitude or, at a minimum, maintain altitude.
 This is a challenge since hang gliders and paragliders do not have engines.
 Like a giant paper airplane, once airborne, a glider is constantly being pulled down toward the ground by gravity.
 The only way to combat this is to get the glider into air that is rising faster than the glider is descending.
 The result will be that the glider is able to gain altitude or at least maintain its altitude.
 There are two different ways this can happen.
 The first is by circling the glider in a thermal, which is a column of warm rising air.
 The other is by flying the glider in “ridge lift” which is created when wind hits an obstruction like a mountain or hill and gets deflected up the face of it.
 As long as the glider stays in the upward moving air it will stay aloft, but as soon as it flies out of the upward moving air, the glider will start to gently descend again.
 Circling with a bird in a thermal or flying over a local mountain range is an experience that will never be forgotten.